xdmushui/partner-center-sdk/develop/get-a-customer-usage-summary.md

 ---
 title: Get a usage summary for all of a customer's subscriptions
-description: You can get a customer's usage of a specific Azure service or resource during the current billing period with the CustomerUsageSummary resource. ms.assetid: 58FA3CBD-27CF-46C5-9EB2-188D83896F7D ms.date: 10/11/2019 ms.localizationpriority: medium
+description: You can use the CustomerUsageSummary resource to get a customer's usage of a specific Azure service or resource during the current billing period. ms.assetid: 58FA3CBD-27CF-46C5-9EB2-188D83896F7D ms.date: 10/23/2019 ms.localizationpriority: medium
 ---